B-Roll: Travis delivers COVID supplies to India

-Airmen assigned to the 60th Aerial Port Squadron organize cargo April 28, 2021, in the 60th APS Warehouse at Travis Air Force Base, California.
-The United States government, through the U.S. Agency for International Development, donated medical supplies to assist the country of India in its ongoing fight against COVID-19.
-The donation of 440 oxygen cylinders and regulators, one million N-95 masks and one million COVID-19 rapid diagnostic kits, will be transported to India aboard a U.S. Air Force C-5M Super Galaxy.
+Airmen from the 21st Airlift Squadron and 860th Aircraft Maintenance Squadron conduct pre-flight inspections on a C-17 Globemaster III prior to take off April 28, 2021, from Travis Air Force Base, California.
+The United States government, through the U.S. Agency for International Development, donated critical COVID medical supplies to assist the country of India in its ongoing fight against COVID-19.
+The donation consisted of oxygen cylinders and COVID-19 rapid diagnostics kits.

 |Date Taken: